jingyu-math/jingyu-math.github.io/index.md

 My main areas of research are combinatorics and descriptive set theory.

 ## Papers and Preprints
+0. With Junchi Zhang.
+[The list coloring number of uncrowded hypergraphs].
+Preprint
 1. With Junchi Zhang.
 [On independent sets in uncrowded uniform hypergraphs](http://arxiv.org/abs/2606.18171 ).
 Preprint.
 2. [Strong marker sets for arbitrary generating sets of $\mathbb Z^n$](https://arxiv.org/abs/2606.06707).
 Preprint (submitted)